Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Know their pain points: Pain points are moments when the customer’s purchasing journey is not running smoothly.
 Alleviating these pain points and improving the customer experience can positively impact their feelings toward your product or service, and your brand as a whole.

-• Understand their motivation: A customer’s emotions are also fueled by their motivators, which vary from person to person.
-When someone’s motivators aren’t satisfied, they can feel unhappy.
-Four motivators for a customer’s happiness are function, benefit, emotional connection and purpose.
+• Understand their motivation: A customer’s emotions are fueled by their core motivators, which vary significantly from person to person.
+When someone’s motivators aren’t satisfied, they experience frustration or dissatisfaction.
+Four key motivators for customer happiness are function (does it work?), benefit (what value does it provide?), emotional connection (how does it make me feel?) and purpose (does it align with my values?).
 These can apply to both products and your business’s customer service.

-• Know their preferences: You should understand a customer’s preferred methods of communications, the brands they love and what drives them to make a purchasing decision.
+• Know their preferences: You should understand a customer’s preferred communication channels, the brands they trust, their buying behaviors and what ultimately drives them to make a purchasing decision.

-Understanding this information will help you identify customer emotions and develop products and services that feed their positive emotions toward your brand.
-When trying to determine why customers might be unhappy or experience pain points, be sure you ask: “What motivators are we not satisfying?” and “How do motivators differ among customer personas?”
+Understanding this information helps you identify customer emotions and develop products and services that foster positive feelings toward your brand.
+When analyzing why customers might be unhappy or experiencing friction, be sure you ask: “What motivators are we not satisfying?” and “How do motivators differ among customer personas?”

 How do customer emotions affect sales?